We all know that sometimes (maybe all the time), women get a little bit weird near their periods.

 2. Say you don't want pizza

 It's a fact that periods make you hungry.
-So, if you say you don't want pizza (or anything else that's unhealthily delicious), be prepared for World War III.
+So, if you say you don't want pizza (or anything else that's unhealthily delicious), be prepared for a fight.

 Trust me; even the girls most loyal to clean eating will give in to an order of animal fries from In-N-Out because it is just that satisfying.